tdody/tdody.github.io/assets/img/2020-02-02-Titanic/Titanic-Copy2.md

 **Comment**:
 Based on the above table, the following observations can be made:
 1. The cabin feature is also mostly empty, this will be hard to use.
 2. The age feature contains a large number of missing values.
-This will require a smarter approach rather than just filling the null with a median.
+This will requiere a smarter approach rather than just filling the null with a median.
 3. The fare feature only has 1 missing values.
 We can come up with an estimate for this by taking a quick look at the data and using the most probable values as a replacement.

 <a id="Section_31"></a>